asif0228/languagejs/README.md

 Check out the index.html for sample.

-The whole library is javascript based so the full conversation is done on client side As a result not hessale in server side.
+The whole library is javascript based so the full conversation is done on client side As a result no hessale in server side.
 This library is plain and simple with just pure js no other dependency.